Ink Signatures enable you to capture the hand written signatures

 where your user can sign his/her name by:

 - Drawing it with a stylus and a drawing pad

 - Drawing it with a finger or stylus on an iPad, iPhone, or

-When the form is submitted, you get this signature as a digital
+When the writer submits the form, you get this signature as a digital

 by using a stylus and drawing pad.